runatlantis/atlantis/runatlantis.io/docs/policy-checking.md

 - `source` - Tells atlantis where to fetch the policies from.
 Currently you can only host policies locally by using `local`.
 - `owners` - Defines the users/teams which are able to approve a specific policy set.
 - `approve_count` - Defines the number of approvals needed to bypass policy checks.
 Defaults to the top-level policies configuration, if not specified.
-- `self_approve` - Defines whether the PR author can approve policies (the author must be in owners)
+- `prevent_self_approve` - Defines whether the PR author can approve policies

 By default conftest is configured to only run the `main` package.
 If you wish to run specific/multiple policies consider passing `--namespace` or `--all-namespaces` to conftest with [`extra_args`](custom-workflows.md#adding-extra-arguments-to-terraform-commands) via a custom workflow as shown in the below example.